NORA-Norwegian-AI-Research-Consortium/NORA.ai-CuttingEdgeAI-Seminars/21 Feb 23 - Seminar 1: Large Language Models/README.md

 | 11:50-12:30 | Fine-tuning Language Models with Norwegian Open Data | Per Egil Kummervold, Senior Researcher at the National Library of Norway | [YouTUBE](https://youtu.be/hXFNAe8YVmg) |
 | 12:30-13:00 | Training and deploying LLMs reliably | Arjun Chandra, Independent AI researcher, engineer, and founder of brua.io | [YouTUBE](https://youtu.be/go7UtrmKDDk) |

-## Code

-The code for this event will be announced at the event.

 ## Discussion

 You have questions?
 Join our community discussions in the 'Discussions' tab, share your thoughts and give feedback on the events.